New Braunfels Spousal Support Lawyers

 The amount that a court can order a spouse to pay in spousal maintenance has been capped statutorily under Texas Family Code §8.055.
 After September 1, 2011, a court may not order maintenance that requires the obligor to pay monthly more than the lesser of: (a) $5,000 or (b) 20 percent of the spouse’s average monthly income.
 Courts frequently consider the requesting spouses’ monthly expenses, income, and any shortfall in determining how much to award in spousal maintenance, however, a court is not required to entirely eliminate a shortfall.

-The maximum duration for spousal maintenance in Texas depends on the length of the marriage, UNLESS the spouse seeking maintenance is disabled or cannot work because he/she is caring for a disabled child.
-Texas Family Code §8.054
+The maximum duration of spousal maintenance in New Braunfels depends on the length of the marriage, UNLESS the spouse seeking maintenance is incapacitated or unable to work due to the responsibility of caring for a disabled child.
+Family Code Section 8.054.

 Maximum Duration for Spousal Maintenance